 These effective wipes are easy to use and kill viruses and other pathogens in only seconds.

 Norovirus spreads through schools and daycare facilities like wildfire, and kids often bring the virus home unknowingly.
 Even young children can be taught the importance of washing their hands and how to do it properly.

 Lightly spray their backpacks with disinfectant and wipe their books, notebooks, pencils before they leave for the classroom.
 Give them a small bottle of hospital-grade disinfectant or zipper-closure plastic bag containing disinfecting wipes to keep in their backpacks for emergencies, but make sure your kids know it doesn't take the place of soap and water.
 For younger children, tape a “cheat sheet” inside the flap of a backpack or notebook as a reminder, including these tips:

-- Wash your hands with soap every chance you get, especially after using the bathroom or touching a doorknob or any other object someone else has touched.
+- Wash your hands with soap every chance you get, especially before and after eating, after using the restroom, or touching a doorknob or any other object someone else has touched.
 If you can't get to soap and water, use the sanitizer in your backpack.
 When leaving the restroom, put a paper towel between your hand and the doorknob or handle.

 - Don't touch your face with your hands.

 - Don't eat anything from someone else's lunch or snack.